 - indicate costs and timeframe clearly - be clear about what you will provide when and how much it will cost

-If your research has indicated any country-specific requirements or special demands from the customer, you should show that you have understood these and are able to deliver on them.
+If your research has indicated any country-specific requirements or special demands from the customer, you should demonstrate your understanding of these and your ability to meet them.

 Non-disclosure agreements in tender applications